 Young environmentalists inspire peers to protect and conserve

-Over 200 students from schools around Mornington Peninsula and surrounds will come together on Thursday 7th September to explore solutions for global and local challenges during an innovative environmental youth leadership conference at Point Nepean National Park.
+Over 160 students from nine schools across the Mornington Peninsula and beyond will come together on Thursday 6 September to explore solutions for global and local challenges during an innovative environmental youth leadership conference at Point Nepean National Park.

 The national award-winning Kids Teaching Kids Week showcases how youth across Australia learn from one another and lead change for environmental challenges, while contributing to local and national issues and concerns.

-In its sixth year at Point Nepean National Park, 11 primary and secondary schools and have been preparing for months to present to their peers on challenges and opportunities facing culture, conservation and community.
-Taking inspiration from this year’s theme of “Culture, Conservation and Community”, the student led environmental conference inspires action and collective responsibility through workshops and presentations against a backdrop of the historical Quarantine Station.
+In its seventh year at Point Nepean National Park, primary and secondary schools and have been preparing for months to present to their peers on challenges and opportunities facing culture, conservation and community.
+The student led environmental conference inspires action and collective responsibility through workshops and presentations against a backdrop of the historical Quarantine Station.

-The war on waste and future health of our natural resources will be put under the microscope, as will climate change, food security and endangered species.
-Students will showcase community collaborations which have developed projects like water wise gardens.
+The war on waste and future health of our natural resources will be put under the microscope, as will climate change, and endangered species.

 Kids Teaching Kids week is presented by Parks Victoria with support from the National Kids Teaching Kids Week organisers.
 The Point Nepean day will also feature a series of interactive walk and talks with Park Rangers and local experts as they share their knowledge and connect the students with nature.

-“Kids Teaching Kids promotes a very tangible link for kids to connect with their local environment, helping the next generation understand how global issues impact special places like our national parks.”
+“Kids Teaching Kids promotes a very tangible link for kids to connect with their local environment, helping the next generation understand how global issues impact special places like our national parks and waterways.”